kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 The watch cache is designed to only serve LIST requests at [the latest resource version is has available](https://github.com/kubernetes/kubernetes/blob/789dc873f6816cc2b9b39e77a9b94f478d3a3134/staging/src/k8s.io/apiserver/pkg/storage/cacher/watch_cache.go#L115).

-To supporting watch cache pagination:
+To support watch cache pagination:
 - The watch cache would to keep a comparable resource version history to the default etcd compaction history of 5 minutes.
-- The watch cache would need to be resturctured so that is can serve LIST for the resource versions it has returned continuation tokens to clients for.
+- The watch cache would need to be resturctured so that it can serve LIST for the resource versions it has returned continuation tokens to clients for.

 Both of these are major changes, and would require scalability validation.